-What is Collision Coverage?
+What Is Collision Coverage?

-If you took out a loan to be able to purchase your car, the financial institution may demand that you purchase collision coverage so that their asset is protected in the event of an accident.
+If you took out a loan to be able to purchase your car, the financial institution may demand that you purchase collision coverage so their asset is protected in the event of an accident.

 - The repairs to your vehicle should return your vehicle to its previous condition as if the damage never happened.